havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     - #### **EUDCreateVariables**

         - `EUDCreateVariables`(count) : py_list[EUDVariable]
-            Compile-time creates [count] variables and returns a compile-time list containing references to the created variables.
+            Creates [count] variables at compile time and returns a compile-time list containing references to the created variables.
-            The compile-time list index can only be a constant.
+            Compile-time lists can be iterated at compile time using foreach syntax, and their indices can only be constants.

         Example